Assurance 16 - FY 2022

 Oklahoma Muscogee (Creek) Nation 0

-Oklahoma Osage Nation 2 Part of the application process includes energy savings tips, literature and energy resources that are available; Case Manager will act as an advocate on behalf of the client when there is a misunderstanding with emergency vendor.
+Oklahoma Osage Nation 1 Part of the application process includes energy saving tips, literature and energy resources that are available Case Manager will act as an advocate on behalf of the client when there is a misunderstanding with emergency vendor

 Oklahoma Pawnee Nation of Oklahoma 0